chloehe1129/Metabolomics-on-CogDec/README.md

 (2) beta: the coefficient estimate resulted from survey regression analysis.
 This coefficient should be interpreted as the effect magnitude of the specific metabolites concentration on the outcome.
 (If the outcome is binary, then the magnitude is the multiplicative effect on Odds Ratio) <br/>
 (3) se: the standard error of the coefficient estimate <br/>
-(4) p_val: the raw p-value of the estimated effect. <br/> (5) metabolite_model: whether the metabolite was a continuous variables or dichotomized into a binary variable, indicating whether the metabolite was observed or not in an individuals. <br/>
+(4) p_val: the raw p-value of the estimated effect. <br/> (5) metabolite_model: whether the metabolite was treated as a continuous variables or dichotomized into a binary variable, indicating whether the metabolite was observed or not in an individuals.
+The metabolite was treated as continuous outcome when over 75% of the sample have measurement and dichotomized when 25%-75% of the sample have measurement. <br/>

 We provide complete results produced by our association analysis pipelines, including ones that we did not consider in the manuscript, corresponding to un-identified metabolites.
 These are consistently annotated by Metabolon and may become useful in the future.
 We also provide results based on three nested regression models, and corresponding to all individuals and stratified by APOE-e4 carrier status.

+### Sample Size